 Former Rep. Mike Rogers enters Michigan Senate race as the first prominent Republican

-Republican Mike Rogers is running for an open U.S. Senate seat in Michigan that Democrats have held for over two decades.
+Former Republican Rep. Mike Rogers, who served seven terms in the U.S. House, is running for U.S. Senate in Michigan

 LANSING, Mich.
 (AP) — Republican Mike Rogers, who served in Congress for 14 years and chaired the House Intelligence Committee, is running for an open U.S. Senate seat in Michigan that Democrats have held for over two decades.